Privacy Policy

 Social Sharing Buttons

-If you click on a social sharing button on this website to share a post or page on a service like Facebook or Twitter, information about your sharing activity may be available to viewers of those other websites, and used by those companies in ways that are described in their policies.
+If you click on a social sharing button on this website to share a post or page on a service like Facebook or Twitter/X, information about your sharing activity may be available to viewers of those other websites, and used by those companies in ways that are described in their policies.

 My website assistants and I can see the number of times that pages and posts were shared using these buttons, but we don’t believe WordPress.com provides us any other information on who did the sharing.